If you’re self-employed, one of the most important first steps will be to choose the best online banking account for your business needs.

 Setting up a savings account if you’re a self-employed sole trader

-The best business bank accounts if you have a poor credit history
+The best bank accounts if you have a poor credit history